 How can I provide feedback?

-In the bottom right hand corner of every page, you will see a purple question mark that opens the Resource Center.
-Simply select Feedback and you will have an opportunity to rate your experience and provide additional comments.
-If you are interested in providing more feedback, you may also leave an email address.
+In the bottom right-hand corner of every page, you will see a purple question mark that opens the Resource Center.
+Simply select Suggest a feature and you will have an opportunity to provide feedback.